 - Egocentric navigation, possibly mediated by the dorsolateral striatum.

-General Scanning: The animal swims in broad loops or meandering paths across multiple quadrants without consistent focus on any specific area (unlike target scanning, which is concentrated near the platform location).
+Whole Area Scanning: The subject covers all parts of the pool without consistent focus on any specific area (unlike target scanning, which is concentrated near the platform location).

 General scanning may be seen during strategy formation and in disoriented or disengaged behavior.

-- Suggests the animal is searching randomly or employing a non-specific strategy.
+- Suggests the subject is searching randomly or employing a non-specific strategy.

 - May reflect uncertainty, early training, or cognitive impairment.

-Thigmotaxis: The animal swims along the edge of the pool, hugging the wall.
+Thigmotaxis: The subject swims along the edge of the pool, hugging the wall.

 Excessive thigmotaxis can mask or delay spatial learning and is a key behavioral marker to track, particularly in anxiety or neuromodulation studies: